Language Learning Notes: 4 Ways to Use Them to Become an Expert at Studying

 4. Go Unconventional with Your Note-taking: Use Mind Maps

 For those of you who don’t know, mind maps are maps that organize lots of words around a central subject.
-Mind maps use colors and images that will help you to learn a new language quickly.
-These colors and images that mind maps use create a way for you to visualize your physical notes without needing to bring a notebook everywhere.
+It’s a way for you to visualize your physical notes without needing to bring a notebook everywhere.
 When you can visualize the physical notes you took in your notebook at home, you can go over your language notes from memory anywhere, anytime.

 For example, one branch will have the word “ball” written in a foreign language.
 Then, each branch attached to the word “ball” will have words, pictures and colors associated with that word like basketball (orange), soccer (black and white), baseball (white), football (brown), tennis (green), etc.